sarabDevOps/pands-weeklyTasks/README.md

 ## Deployment
 File menu from Visual studio code ----> Hit the open ------>  (NAME OF THE FILE ) from file Explorer

+To Run -----> python "NAME OF THE FILE" .py

 ## Built With

 * [VS CODE](https://code.visualstudio.com/) - code